How we help others

 We also give away gifts as a church.
 Apart from the money we need to keep our church life going we use our resources to help others.
 Here are some of the things we do:

 When disaster strikes somewhere in the world – a flood, a tsunami, an earthquake – the Disasters Emergency Committee will launch a special appeal.
 We collect money to help them send emergency aid.

 Every year in May we support the churches’ street collection in Wilmslow for Christian Aid.
 This charity runs projects helping people of all faiths and none, in South America, the Caribbean, Africa and Asia to improve their lives.
 In 2019 the churches in Wilmslow raised almost £14,000 for Christian Aid.

 Churches Together in Wilmslow Harvest Appeals

 In the autumn we donate towards a churches Harvest Appeal.
 This year we are raising money for Sreepur village, a small charity based in the UK which supports a project in Bangladesh helping women and their children to escape from poverty and re-build their lives.

 These joint annual appeals have been going since 1997 and each one usually raises about £6000.

 We always support three church charities.
 These are currently East Cheshire Hospice’s ‘Hospice at Home’ service, The Clink (a training restaurant at Styal Prison) and pastoral worker Sharon Rees from Llanfair Church, in South Wales.

 Supporting Rainbow Haven

-We also regularly send food, clothing, toiletries and other donations such as toys and games at Christmas to Rainbow Haven asylum seeker and migrant centre in East Manchester.
+We also regularly send food and toiletries to Rainbow Haven asylum seeker and migrant centre in East Manchester.
 At Christmas time we send them toys and games.